Introduction: The Elephant in the Server Room

 The Scaling Dilemma

 A researcher once quipped that the easiest way to improve an AI model is to make it bigger.
-Add more parameters, feed it more data, and watch the performance jump.
-That recipe worked for years, but it is now running into walls.
-Bigger is not always better when costs balloon and infrastructure buckles.
+Add more parameters, feed it more data, and watch the performance numbers jump.
+That recipe worked for years, and the results were impressive enough to justify the cost, at least for the organizations that could afford it.

 Tricks of the Trade